Georgiana Cavendish, Duchess of Devonshire: Literature

-In her life, the Duchess was an avid writer and composed several works, of both prose and poetry, of which some were published.

-She composed poetry as a young girl to her father, and some of it later circulated in manuscript.
-It was read by Walpole (who said it was "easy and prettily expressed, though it does not express much") and Reverend William Mason (who was more favorable with higher opinions).
+Associating with the Blue Stockings Society enabled Georgiana to develop close friendships with female novelists and intellectuals; she herself was an avid writer, composing several works, of both prose and poetry, of which some were published.
+She composed poetry to her father as a young girl, and some of it later circulated in manuscript.
+It was read by Walpole (who said it was "easy and prettily expressed, though it does not express much") and by Reverend William Mason, who was more favorable with higher opinions.
+In 1776, aged nineteen, she composed a poem, To Myself, which addressed the public perception of her.

 The first of her published literary works was Emma; Or, The Unfortunate Attachment: A Sentimental Novel in 1773.

-In 1778, Georgiana released epistolary novel The Sylph.
+In 1778, Georgiana released the epistolary novel The Sylph.
 Published anonymously, it had autobiographical elements, centering on a fictional aristocratic bride who had been corrupted, and as "a novel-cum-exposé of [the duchess's] aristocratic cohorts, depicted as libertines, blackmailers, and alcoholics."
-It has been speculated that The Sylph may have instead been written by Sophia Briscoe, and a receipt at the British Library suggests that Briscoe was paid for the published work.
+It has since been speculated that The Sylph may have been written by Sophia Briscoe; a receipt at the British Library suggests that Briscoe was paid for the published work.
 However, it is thought more likely that Briscoe may have served as an intermediary between the Duchess of Devonshire and her publisher so that the duchess could keep her anonymity.
 Georgiana is said to have at least privately admitted to her authorship.
 The Sylph was a success and underwent four reprintings.

 Memorandums of the Face of the Country in Switzerland (1799) is often wrongly attributed to Georgiana.
 It was in fact written by Rowley Lascelles, based on a Swiss tour in 1794.

 One more piece was published in the last years of Georgiana's life, The Passage of the Mountain of Saint Gothard, first in an unauthorised version in the 'Morning Chronicle' and 'Morning Post' of 20 and 21 December 1799, then in a privately printed edition in 1800.
 A poem dedicated to her children, The Passage of the Mountain of Saint Gothard was based on her passage of the Saint Gotthard Pass, with Bess, between 10 and 15 August 1793 on returning to England.
-The thirty-stanza poem, together with 28 extended notes, were furthermore translated into some of the main languages of Western Europe including into French, by Jacques Delille, in 1802; Italian, by Gaetano Polidori, in 1803; and German in 1805.
+The thirty-stanza poem, together with 28 extended notes, was translated into some of the main languages of Western Europe including into French, by Jacques Delille, in 1802; Italian, by Gaetano Polidori, in 1803; and German in 1805.
 The Passage of the Mountain of Saint Gothard was then reprinted in 1816, after Georgiana's death.
 Samuel Taylor Coleridge published a glowing response to the poem, 'Ode to Georgiana, Duchess of Devonshire' in the 'Morning Post' on 24 December 1799.

 The 5th Duchess of Devonshire was connected to some of the greatest men of letters of her time, and Samuel Johnson, a famed writer of the era, had even paid a visit to the Duke and Duchess, in 1784, at their Chatsworth home.